 The parties to a gestational surrogacy need a contract outlining their rights and relationship to the child(ren) born as a result of the surrogacy.
 The contract should be prepared prior to beginning the medical process.

 If a pregnancy occurs, you will need to have legal documents prepared to establish the biological and genetic parents of the child(ren).
-This process should begin at the end of the first trimester so that a birth certificate can be issued at the time of birth, indicating the biological parents’ names.
+This process should begin at the end of the first trimester so that a birth certificate can be issued prior to the birth, indicating the biological parents’ names.

 Traditional Surrogates: In a traditional surrogacy, the surrogate’s own egg is fertilized with either the intended father‘s sperm or donor sperm.
 Ohio requires that inseminations occur at a physician’s office.

-The resulting child is the biological child of the surrogate, but is the intended child of the intended parents.
-The law in Ohio regarding traditional surrogates favors the biological parent, and an adoption by the intended mother is usually required, except in Summit County.
+In traditional surrogacy, the resulting child is the biological child of the surrogate, but is the intended child of the intended parents.
+The law in Ohio regarding traditional surrogates favors the biological parent, and an adoption by the intended mother is usually required.